Perthys/alphabet/README.md

 # alphabet
-if you're lazy to generate write a alphabet;
+if you're lazy to write a alphabet;